rossnoah/PerPlayerKit/README.md

+## License Disclaimer - ALL RIGHTS RESERVED

+### Unlicensed Software - All Rights Reserved

+Although the source code is posted here, neither the source code nor any binaries are licensed for use, copying, modification, or distribution.
+All rights are reserved.

+### What Does This Mean?

+- **Unauthorized Use:** You are not allowed to use this software for any purpose without explicit permission.
+- **Copying:** You are not allowed to copy or download the software or any part of it.
+- **Modification:** You are not allowed to alter the software in any way.
+- **Distribution:** You are not allowed to share or distribute the software.

 # PerPlayerKits

 PerPlayerKits is a [Spigot](https://www.spigotmc.org/) plugin that allows players to make their own unique kits to PvP with.
 Administrators create a set of items in the "Virtual Kit Room", from which players pick their items.
 They can then make up to 9 kits each with can be shared, modified, and inspected by moderators.
 It features a GUI for simple kit usage of the plugin.
 Additionally, commands can be used to quickly load kits and for moderator features.
 It also features protections against abusive items, limiting NBT data and enchantments to what is available in vanilla Minecraft and only allowing items that can be found in the "virtual kit room".